 United States –-(Ammoland.com)- Ho-hum.
 Yet another AR rifle is being introduced to the marketplace.
 Seems like we are getting to the point where this is happening all the time, aren’t we?

-Just the other day, in fact, yet another firearms manufacturer teased us all on Twitter when they announced that they were in the R&D room working on their new AR style rifle that they were planing to bring market.
-The conceptual picture that they released showed that it was going to be just another plain-Jane, run-of-the mill AR… only with their company logo on the side and perhaps a somewhat unique stock.
+Just the other day, in fact, yet another firearms manufacturer teased us all on Twitter when they announced that they were in the R&D room working on their new AR-style rifle that they were planning to bring to market.
+The conceptual picture that they released showed that it was going to be just another plain-Jane, run-of-the-mill AR – only with their company logo on the side and perhaps a somewhat unique stock.

 Excuse me if I am not too terribly enthused.

 Yes, it seems like everyone wants their piece of the AR market, and for good reason.
 According to the NSSF‘s most recent statistics, this is one of the fastest-growing market segments in the industry.
 People that are buying these rifles are passionate gun owners (99% of buyers are not making their first gun purchase) who are buying these rifles to use on a regular basis (firing an average number of 1,056 rounds per year through their rifle).
 60% of AR owners surveyed also own more than one AR-style rifle.
 80% bought their rifle new, and 30% have purchased their rifle since 2009.
 Wow!
 Yes, these numbers (and all of the figures in the NSSF survey) are enough to make any CEO stand up and take notice.
 And they have.

 The problem is that we have come to the point where this particular market segment is now officially saturated.
 Now you won’t hear any complaints from me.
 I love shooting ARs and as a consumer, I love the fact that I have countless options from which to choose built by dozens and dozens of manufacturers.
 The problem is where manufacturers are concerned.